Multi-zone deployment

 # How it works

-The global control-plane will propagate the zone ingress resources and all policies to all other zones over Kuma Discovery Service (KDS), which is a protocol based on xDS.
+The global control plane and the zone control planes communicate to synchronize resources such as Kuma policy configurations over Kuma Discovery Service (KDS), which is a protocol based on xDS.

 A zone ingress is not an API gateway.
-It is only used for cross-zone communication within a mesh.
-API gateways are supported in Kuma gateway mode and can be deployed in addition to zone ingresses.
+Instead, it is specific to internal cross-zone communication within the mesh.
+API gateways are supported in Kuma gateway mode which can be deployed in addition to zone ingresses.

 # Components of a multi-zone deployment